OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/02-Testing_for_Default_Credentials.md

 - Searching for "SOFTWARE default password".
 - Reviewing the manual or vendor documentation.
-- Checking common default password databases, such as [CIRT.net](https://cirt.net/passwords).
+- Checking common default password databases, such as [CIRT.net](https://cirt.net/passwords) or [SecLists Default Passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Default-Credentials).
 - Inspecting the application source code (if available).
 - Installing the application of a virtual machine and inspecting it.
 - Inspecting the physical hardware for stickers (often present on network devices).

 If a default password can't be found, try common options such as:

-- "admin", "password", "12345" or other [common default passwords](https://github.com/nixawk/fuzzdb/blob/master/bruteforce/passwds/default_devices_users%2Bpasswords.txt)
+- "admin", "password", "12345" or other [common default passwords](https://github.com/nixawk/fuzzdb/blob/master/bruteforce/passwds/default_devices_users%2Bpasswords.txt).
 - An empty or blank password.
 - The serial number of MAC address of the device.